Ports – Scrabster

 Long Stay (Pay):

 Operated by Scrabster Harbour Trust, who can be contacted on +44 (0) 1847 892779.
 The cost is £10 for 1 to 14 days.
 Tokens can be purchased for cash only from the NorthLink vehicle terminal on your return.
-The long stay car park is situated 400m from the passenger terminal so please allow five to ten minutes to walk back.
+The long stay car park is situated 400m from the passenger terminal so please allow ten minutes to walk back.

 Short Stay (Free of Charge):